MetaluNet/Fraise/README.md

 Fraise allows multiple boards to be connected to each other and to communicate with the host computer, via the USB connection of the first board.

 The first board is fully programmable; it can be the only one in simple cases.

-Additionally, it automatically implements the *Fraise protocol*, which can connect to up to 127 other boards (in the simplest case, the bus is formed by shorting Pico's pins 20 and 21; the buses on the various boards simply need to be connected together).
+Additionally, the program of the first board automatically implements the *Fraise protocol*, which can connect to up to 127 other boards ; in the simplest case, the *Fraise bus* is formed by shorting Pico's pins 20 and 21; the buses of the all the boards simply need to be connected together.

-The Fraise bus is based on 9-bit asynchronous serial communication.
+The Fraise protocol is based on 9-bit asynchronous serial communication.
 Thanks to a carefully selected, moderate bitrate (250 kbs), the microcontroller boards can be located hundreds of meter away from the computer when connected through RS485 transceivers (called Fraiseivers).

 This unique feature allows to build relatively complex installations, involving multiple distant sensors/actuators sets, that communicate reliably via wire with the central application, with minimal latency.